k78ma/quartz/content/ML/UDL Chapter 9 Problems.md

 > $$
 > where $j$ indexes the model parameters.
 We now maximize $\sum_{i=1}^{I}Pr(\mathbf{y}_{i}\, | \, \mathbf{x}_{i}, \phi) Pr(\phi)$.
 Show that the associated loss function of this model is equivalent to L2 regularization.

-Recall from [[Explicit Regularization#Probabilistic interpretation]] that the regularization term can be consider a prior $Pr(\phi)$ representing some knowledge we have about the parameters.
+Recall from [[Explicit Regularization#Probabilistic interpretation]] that the regularization term can be considered a prior $Pr(\phi)$ representing some knowledge we have about the parameters.

 The posterior objective is then:
 $$